amx109/rotoforge-website/README.md

 # rotoforge-website
-a webpage for storing all the documentation relating to the rotoforge project
+A repository containing introductory documentation relating to the rotoforge project

+## How to Add a Page

+Mkdocs is configured to automatically index and publish any markdown file in the `source` directory.

+To create a new section, create a directory and place your markdown files in there.
+An empty folder will not be indexed.

 ## Building Mkdocs Static Site